CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

                                           Callback<RestorePinCodeResult> callback);
   ```

-### Reset PIN code - with Admin System
+## Reset PIN code - with Admin System

-- If the user forgot both the PIN code and the answers.
+- If the user forgot both PIN code and the answers, there's another way to reset PIN code.

   1. First, call API `forgotPinCode` to get the **_Handle Number_**.
   ```java